Montasir-Rahman/shopping-trend-analysis/README.md

 * **Interactive Dashboard:** A four-page interactive report was designed to explore the data from different perspectives:
     1.  **Customer Snapshot:** An overview of customer demographics and habits.
     2.  **Product & Category Deep Dive:** Analysis of product popularity, ratings, and seasonality.
-    3.  **Geographic & Shipping Analysis:** Insights into regional markets and shipping preferences.
+    3.  **Geographical Analysis:** Insights into regional markets and shipping preferences.
-    4.  **Financial & Promotions Performance:** KPIs on payment methods and the effectiveness of subscriptions and discounts.
+    4.  **Financial Performance:** KPIs on payment methods and the effectiveness of subscriptions and discounts.
-* **Mobile View:** A custom, scrollable mobile layout was designed for each page, ensuring the report is accessible and user-friendly on any device.

 ---